bebraw/cv/cv.md

 ## Languages

-* English -- **Excellent**, *High grades (both abitur and university)* and proof in form of success as an author
+* English -- **Excellent**, *High grades (both abitur and university)* and proof in form of success as a technical author
 * Finnish -- **Excellent**, *Native*
-* German -- **Basic**, *A2* most likely
+* German -- **Basic**, *A2* or *B1* most likely

 ## Computer Skills

 * Programming Languages -- JavaScript, TypeScript, Python, C
-* JavaScript frameworks/libraries -- React
+* JavaScript frameworks/libraries -- jQuery, React
 * Tooling -- webpack
 * Version Control -- git
-* Technologies -- Node.js, Blender, vim
+* Technologies -- Node.js, Blender, vim, Visual Studio Code

 There's likely a lot more but it's hard to list everything.
 These days I prefer to see myself rather as an architect.
 I can design and implement complex systems alone given enough time although it's possible to proceed faster in a good team.
+I also know about tradeoffs and can operate under heavy pressure while appreciating slack time to allow preparation for the future.

 ## Interests

-* Art -- I enjoy studying and creating art.
-Especially drawing and painting are my favorites.
+* Art -- I enjoy studying and creating drawings and paintings.
+* Chess -- I am not the worst player in chess and I can generate a vicious attack faster than you think.
 * Sports -- I am a great fan of hiking and cycling.
 I don't own a car.